 </google-map>

 If you run the app right now, nothing will display.
-In order for the map to properly display itself, you need to set its container (in this case, <ing-atms>
+In order for the map to properly display itself, you need to set its container (in this case, <ing-atms>) to have a fixed height.

 For this we are going to use a component iron-flex-layout